keeperdao/kips/KIP-20/KIP-20.md

-# KIP-20: Extend an R&D grant to study a dedicated arbitrage service for TWAMM
+# KIP-20: Fund an R&D grant to study a dedicated arbitrage service for TWAMM

 ```
 kip: 20